-A first answer is: they create a relationship with their consumers in which the value of reciprocity becomes fundamental.
-The one-way approach, typical of ‘traditional’ advertising where the brand distributes its messages top down, is gradually disappearing.
+A first answer is that they create a relationship with their consumers in which the value of reciprocity becomes fundamental.
+The one-way approach, typical of “traditional” advertising in which the brand distributes its messages top down, is gradually disappearing.

 Branded Content is a new editorial content designed to convey the brand’s message through owned or paid channels.

-In both, the values and identity of the brand is transferred within a content that first of all is relevant and engaging for the audience, binding the ‘brand values’ system into the narrative frame.
-The brand knows that the user’s attention lasts few seconds to his commercial message.
+In both, the values and identity of the brand are transferred within a content that, first of all, is relevant and engaging for the audience, binding the “brand values” system into the narrative frame.
+The brand knows that the user’s attention lasts only a few seconds to its commercial message.
 The goal is to gain a second more in order to transfer brand values while enriching the experience and knowledge of the audience.